BlueBeagBB/FlashCardsGenerator/README.md

-JavaScript test using only DOMN and CSS
+JavaScript test using only DOM and CSS